Skip to main content

 Sustainable development and social justice

 Our high performance in global rankings highlights our dedication to sustainable development.
-We rank joint 24th in the world and 4th in the UK in the Times Higher Education Impact Rankings 2023.
+We rank in the top 100 in the world in the Times Higher Education Impact Rankings 2024.
 We are joint 30th in the world and 10th in the UK in the QS World University Rankings: Sustainability 2024.

 We’re committed to social justice in all that we do.
 We work locally, nationally and internationally with many different external organisations and groups, and across the University, to achieve social justice.